mediaforensics/medifor-ui/docs/howto.md

 You will need to add a "fusion analytic" to your system.
 These are a special type of analytic that provide a composite score for an upload based on the scores from the standard analytics in the system.
 The process is similar to adding standard analytics.

 All of the deployment repos will have a default fusion analytic.

-It is highly recommended to take a look at the [fusion-pipeline](https://gitlab.mediforprogram.com/medifor/fusion-pipeline/-/tree/develop) for more detailed instructions.